jacobsowles/react-alert/README.md

 And that's it!

-You can also use it with a render props api:
+You can also use it with a render props API:

 ```js
 // App.js